Just what is divorce mediation?

 - A Mediator does not represent either party in mediation.
 The mediator is completely neutral.

 - If the case has been filed with a court then the side that filed will usually present their side to the Mediator before the other side.
 It can also be done as a group depending on the case and its participants.

 - Mediations are kept strictly confidential unless there are issues of domestic abuse, and the Mediator cannot be subpoenaed to court to testify about what was discussed during mediation.

 - A court may order a couple to go to mediation but they cannot force them to reach an agreement.
 The agreement has to be voluntary.

 - Either party can terminate the Mediation process at any point.

-At Waggoner Hastings LLC our attorneys have years of experience guiding clients through a vast array of family law matters.
+At Waggoner Hastings LLC our divorce mediation attorneys have years of experience guiding clients through a vast array of family law matters.
 Our partners are both trained Mediators.
 In most cases, the majority of disputes surrounding custody, property division, or support can be resolved through the process of Mediation.
 We provide representation to clients in communities throughout Georgia including Atlanta, Alpharetta, Marietta, Canton, Woodstock, Cumming, Decatur, Sandy Springs, Blue Ridge, and Ellijay.